DubeySandeep/DubeySandeep.github.io/_posts/2018-8-6-GSoC-Final-Report.md

         <a href="https://github.com/oppia/oppia/pull/5091" target="_blank">Fix #5083: Audio needs update span disable for guest users.</a>
     </li>
 </ul>

+After the end of the milestone three the translation tab was ready for the end users.
+**Features:**
+- Status of the entire exploration on selected language.
+- Status of each state in preferred language.
+- Status of each component of the state (content/responses/hints/feedback)
+- Audio recording.
+- Drag and drop audio files uplaod.
+- Progress bar for the translation work.

 <br>
 You may find all my github pull requests <a href="https://github.com/oppia/oppia/pulls?q=is%3Apr+author%3ADubeySandeep+is%3Aclosed" target="_blank"><i>here</i></a> in one go.